-A really great quality scale can run you as little as $15-20, with fancier models that offer bodyfat readouts and other features costing a bit more.
-But whatever you choose, you'll know you're getting a good read on your progress.
+A decent quality scale can run you as little as $15-20, with fancier models that offer bodyfat readouts and other features costing a bit more.
+But whatever you choose, you’ll know you’re getting a good read on your progress.

 And that should be more than enough motivation to keep you going.

 (And pssst, if you’re interested in bringing that scale number down, definitely check out my absolute favorite fat loss program for men and women.)

 Are there any good ways to weigh yourself without using a scale?